wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/5-exercise.md

    ![Received email notification message in Outlook email message.](../media/24-received-email-notification.png)

-Congratulations, you have now created an instant flow that works with your business process flow.
+Congratulations, you’ve now created an instant flow that works with your business process flow.